International Students Arriving to School

 The Pickering College staff will conduct twice a day health checks on the students and record the results.
 The program will include evening programming virtually using MS Teams and Zoom.
 Meals will be delivered to the room as well as an afternoon and evening snack.

-Students participating in the PC self-isolation program will undergo COVID-19 testing (NP Swab) on day 10 of the isolation period to ensure the results are available before moving into boarding.
+Students participating in the PC self-isolation program will undergo COVID-19 PCR testing on day 10 of the isolation period to ensure the results are available before moving into boarding.
 Students will also have a test done if they exhibit any symptoms, as per the medical directive of the school doctor.

-Students who have an off campus arrangement for self-isolation with a Custodian or family member are required to check in with the Health Centre on a daily basis via phone/email to ensure there is a daily monitoring of their health status.
+Students who have an off-campus arrangement for self-isolation with a Custodian or family member are required to check in with the Health Centre on a daily basis via phone/email to ensure there is a daily monitoring of their health status.
 Students in Canada will have virtual access to the Pickering College Health Centre staff.